DS219/spark-seprep-fall2024/student-introduction/kyleyu.md

-Hi my name is Kyle Yu.
-I love the outdoors, sports, and traveling.
+Hi my name is Kyle Yu and my favorite programming language is python because of its extensive library for data analysis and machine learning.